aixcyi/TinySnake/README_en.md

 ### Bug Track

-Go to [issue](https://github.com/aixcyi/TinySnake/issues) panel to search error info or report bugs.
+Go to [issue](https://github.com/aixcyi/TinySnake/issues) panel to search error info or report bugs, and sure you also can view [Tiny Snake Project](https://github.com/users/aixcyi/projects/1/views/1) to tracking progresses.